Issues Common Among Men Who Experience Same-Sex Attraction

 Sexual Compulsions and Addictions

-Compulsive sexual behavior is a little different from sexual addiction in that it isn’t unmanageable in the way sexual addiction is.
-Although people with sexual compulsivity usually cannot stop their sexual behavior without help, the behavior doesn’t worsen over time, and its consequences tend not to be as extreme as for the addicted person.
-Compulsive sexual behavior may remain essentially the same for many years.
+Compulsive sexual behavior doesn’t worsen over time, and its consequences tend not to be as extreme as for the addicted person.
 Even so, it can still be a serious obstacle to growth.

 Addictive and compulsive sexual behaviors can include masturbation, pornography, cruising, sexual activity with other people, engaging in intense romantic relationships, and other behaviors.

 Below is a list of symptoms of addictive or compulsive sexual behavior.
-As you read the list, keep track of how many items you experience in your own life.
+As you read the list, keep track of how many items you experience.

 • Unable to stop engaging in relationships or sexual behaviors that you feel are wrong.